viphat/shining-sql/README.md

 - ~~Build Options Parser to read parameters from command line.~~
 - ~~Using Sequel to connect to source db and destination db.~~
 - ~~Using Sequel to read schema from source table.~~
-- Mapping data type from MySQL to Postgres and vice versa.
+- ~~Mapping data type from MySQL to Postgres and vice versa.~~ (Need Improve)
 - Using Sequel to read indexes from source Table.
 - Using Sequel to read schema from JSON File.
 - Using Sequel to create table in Destination db.
 - Execute query to export data from source table to CSV file.
 - Import data to destination table from CSV file.
 - Write what's happening to history log.
+- Improving Data Mapping between MySQL/Postgres.
+(Based on many scripts & documents such as: https://github.com/AnatolyUss/FromMySqlToPostgreSql)